Raxephion/The-Vault/README.md

 The tools in this repository are provided **free for personal use**.

-Please note: While the scripts are provided for personal use, the underlying libraries (`torch`, `diffusers`, `safetensors`, etc.) are subject to their own licenses.
+Please note: While the scripts are provided for personal use, the underlying libraries (`torch`, `diffusers`, `safetensors`, `huggingface_hub`, etc.) are subject to their own licenses.

 ---